Listen to This Article

-Thus, over the course of the 20th century and beyond, the bottled water market sprung from a measly couple of brands to a thriving hydra where two new competing brands emerge for each one that goes under.
-Who knew simple drinking water would become so complicated?
-After all, while different brands of drinking water may come from various natural spring sources or infused with certain vitamins or flavors, let’s face it: water is water.
+Who knew that drinking water would turn into the complicated and competitive bottled water industry?
+After all, while brands of drinking water may use different natural spring sources or infused with certain vitamins or flavors, let’s face it: water is water.

 Singularity of Source

 One of the biggest trademarks of major bottled water brands is their source.
 Evian comes from the Alps, appealing to cultured consumers wanting a European taste.
 Arrowhead comes from the California mountains, offering a “local” but equally fresh yet easier on the wallet alternative to Evian.